MEV1N/aiquizz/README.md

    vercel --prod
    ```

-2. **No Environment Variables Needed!**:
+2. **Set Environment Variables in Vercel**:
-   - The app uses file-based storage
-   - No external service configuration required
+   - Go to your Vercel dashboard → Project Settings → Environment Variables
+   - Add these variables:
+     - `SUPABASE_URL`: Your Supabase project URL
+     - `SUPABASE_ANON_KEY`: Your Supabase anon public key

 3. **Test the Integration**:
    - Take a quiz on your deployed app
-   - Check the admin panel - results should appear automatically!
+   - Check the admin panel - results should appear from the database!

 ### Netlify (with serverless functions)
 1. Connect your repository to Netlify